NeffCodes/retinopathy-risk-assessment-tool/README.md

   - Pandas (for data manipulation)
   - OpenCV (for image processing)
   - Scikit-learn (for additional machine learning tools)
-- **Other Tools:**
+- Other Tools:
   - Postman (API testing)
+  - Swagger (API documentation)
   - Slack (Team communication)
-  - GitHub (Version control)
+  - GitHub (Project Management and Version control)
-  - Github Projects (Project management)
+  -

-## Machine Learning Model
+## Machine Leaning Model
 The Retinopathy Risk Assessment Tool (RRAT) uses a Convolutional Neural Network (CNN) for image classification, specifically trained to identify the risk of diabetic retinopathy from retinal images.
-The model is built using TensorFlow and Keras libraries, leveraging the power of CNNs to automatically detect features in retinal images that may indicate the presence of diabetic retinopathy.
+The model is built using TensorFlow and Keras libraries, using the power of CNNs to automatically detect features in retinal images that may indicate the presence of diabetic retinopathy.

 ### Type of Learning
 This project employs supervised learning, where the model is trained on a labeled dataset of retinal images.
 Each image in the training set is associated with a label indicating the severity of diabetic retinopathy (e.g., No_DR, Mild, Moderate, Severe, Proliferative).
 The model learns to map input images to these labels, and once trained, it can predict the risk level for new, unseen images.

+- **Other Tools:**
+  - Postman (API testing)
+  - Slack (Team communication)
+  - GitHub (Version control)
+  - Github Projects (Project management)

 ## Setup and Installation

 ### Prerequisites

 - Python 3.8 or higher
+- Node.js
+- SQLite
 - Django 5.1 or higher

 ### Installation Steps